About health insurance

 Forward your claims and receipts to email@example.com including your member number in the subject field or send by post to: ahm health insurance, Locked Bag 4, Wetherill Park NSW 2164.

 Please note: Orthodontics cannot be claimed online.

-Don't forget you need to keep the appropriate level of Extras cover for the duration of the treatment.
+Don’t forget you need to retain an appropriate level of Extras cover for the duration of the treatment.

 Still need more answers?
 Please contact us.